Nikybyte/Nikybot/README.md

 An interactive humanoid robotic platform designed for educational environments, focused on human-robot interaction and accessibility.

-Built around a Raspberry Pi 4 (8GB), the system integrates vision, voice interaction, and expressive behavior to assist in classroom activities.
+Built around a Raspberry Pi 4 (8GB), the system integrates vision, voice interaction, and expressive behavior to assist in classroom activities, designed as a friendly robotic assistant capable of interacting with students and recognizing individuals in real-world classroom environments.

 Main features:
 - Voice interaction and speech recognition